d3cod3/ofxVisualProgramming/README.md

     // then init the pointers
     // i have used here void* pointers
-    // and established 5 fixed type of data to cast
+    // and established 5 fixed type of data plus a variable
+    // one (a special purpose cable for special cases) to cast
     // and create proper connections

     // VP_LINK_NUMERIC --> float